apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 ---
 title: "Camel K Observability: Distributed Tracing"
-date: 2023-03-25
+date: 2023-03-09
 draft: false
 authors: [gansheer]
-categories: ["Camel K", "Features"]
+categories: ["Camel K", "Features", "Devops"]
 preview: "Camel K: how to configure Distributed Tracing for an Integration"
 ---

 Tracing is an important approach for controlling and monitoring the experience of users, it allows us to gather more information about an integration's performance.

-Camel K has long been providing support for distributed tracing using OpenTracing.
+Camel K has been providing support for distributed tracing using OpenTracing since long time.
 At the beginning of 2022, the [CNCF](https://www.cncf.io) announced that there were [archiving the OpenTracing project](https://www.cncf.io/blog/2022/01/31/cncf-archives-the-opentracing-project/) in favor of the [OpenTelemetry project](https://opentelemetry.io/).
 OpenTelemetry is the latest solution created by merging OpenTracing and OpenCensus.
-As a result, we decided in Camel K 1.12 to introduce the [`telemetry` trait](https://camel.apache.org/camel-k/1.12.x/traits/telemetry.html) based on OpenTelemtry.
-At the same time we decides to deprecate the [`tracing` trait](https://camel.apache.org/camel-k/1.12.x/traits/tracing.html) based on OpenTracing.
+As a result, we decided in Camel K 1.12 to introduce the [`telemetry` trait](/camel-k/1.12.x/traits/telemetry.html) based on OpenTelemetry.
+At the same time we decides to deprecate the [`tracing` trait](/camel-k/1.12.x/traits/tracing.html) based on OpenTracing.

 I'll walk you through the configurations needed to support Distributed tracing for your camel integrations in this blog post.